 - As mentioned earlier, its improvements on speed and privacy is a major advantage over Bitcoin.

 - As an investor, it is important that a project makes continuous improvements in the technology of the cryptocurrency.
-Fortunately, Dash cryptocurrency is a self-governing and self-funding system.
+Fortunately, the Dash cryptocurrency is a self-governing and self-funding system.

 You can expect it to continually improve on its technology and grow its user base, both of which are very important for the future of Dash.